ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Your helicopter is now trimmed properly.
 This trimming procedure makes the difference between a helicopter that is difficult to handle vs one that flies with true scale quality and handling.
-Improper trimming is often the cause of "tail bounce" or excessive sensitivity in the roll axis.

 Adjusting I-gains For High-Speed Autonomous Flight
 ===================================================